 Students who are placed on academic probation will be required to complete a written academic plan and a written financial aid appeal (if receiving financial assistance) in order to meet their probationary terms.
 Guidelines on how to complete the above requirements will be outlined in each student's probationary letter.

-To be eligible for the Dean’s List in the Schools of Humanities and Social Sciences; Science, Engineering and Technology; and Business and Administration, undergraduate students must be full-time status (12 earned hours) and earned a minimum semester grade point average of 3.60.
-The Dean’s List for these Schools consists of three categories: Highest Honors, student must earn a grade point average of 3.90 to 4.00; High Honors, a student must earn a grade point average of 3.80 to 3.89; Honors, a student must earn a grade point average of 3.60 to 3.79.
+To be eligible for the Dean’s List in the College of Arts, Humanities and Social Sciences, the School of Science, Engineering and Technology or the Greehey School of Business, undergraduate students must be full-time status (12 earned hours) and earned a minimum semester grade point average of 3.60.
+The Dean’s List consists of three categories: Highest Honors, student must earn a grade point average of 3.90 to 4.00; High Honors, a student must earn a grade point average of 3.80 to 3.89; Honors, a student must earn a grade point average of 3.60 to 3.79.
+The Dean's List is published each Fall and Spring semester.